 To date, more than 110 individuals have been reported in the literature.

-FHHN is characterized by impaired tubular reabsorption of Mg and calcium (Ca) in the thick ascending limb of the Henle's loop due to mutations in CLDN16 (3q27), which encodes claudin-16 (previously known as paracellin 1).
+FHHN is characterized by impaired tubular reabsorption of Mg and calcium (Ca) in the thick ascending limb of Henle's loop due to mutations in CLDN16 (3q27), which encodes claudin-16 (previously known as paracellin 1).
 A significant residual function is observed in several missense mutations, whereas a complete loss of claudin-16 function appears to be more severe (disease presenting earlier and often progressing to kidney failure at a significantly younger age).

 Transmission is autosomal recessive.
 Genetic counseling should be offered to at-risk couples (both individuals are carriers of a disease-causing mutation) informing them of the 25% chance of having an affected child.